rijk/meteor-subscribe-suspense/README.md

 }
 ```

-This gives you a peak of how the use-asset API is used.
-This is exposed under a secondary export `subscriptions`, and
+This gives you a peak of how the `use-asset` API is used.
-this opens the door for some powerful stuff.

 ## Powerful control over your subscriptions

 As this package keeps a cache of subscriptions (needed for Suspense), we can do some fun stuff.
+The cache is exposed
+under a named export `subscriptions`, and accessing this opens the door for some powerful stuff.

 ### Keep subscription open after unmounting

 There are cases where you wouldn't want to load data the user doesn't need, but after the user has requested it it's
 more efficient to just keep it in memory instead of stopping/restarting the subscription as the user navigates through
 the app.

-An example could be this All Projects list:
+An example could be a list with All Projects:

 ```tsx
 import { subscriptions } from 'meteor-subscribe-suspense'